andrewikenberry/DaisyExamples/README.md

 ![](https://github.com/electro-smith/daisyexamples/blob/master/resources/assets/banner.png)

-**DaisyExamples is a collection of example programs for the [Daisy Embedded Audio Platform.](https://www.electro-smith.com/daisy)**
+**This repo contains example programs for the [Daisy Embedded Audio Platform.](https://www.electro-smith.com/daisy)**

 If you are just getting started with Daisy, check out our [Getting Started Wiki page!](https://github.com/electro-smith/DaisyWiki/wiki)

-Examples are broken down by hardware platform.
+Examples are organized by hardware platform.

 Included as well are:
 - Both libraries as git submodules